Blisse/blisse.github.com/_posts/2012-07-20-justgoforit.markdown

 <p>
   But I realized, I grew into a habit of accepting mediocrity.
-It might be because the university system forces this down our throats a bunch, and some life-changing realizations I've made since expanding my horizons.
-And it may be, just because.
+It might be because the university system forces this down our throats a bunch, and some life-changing realizations I've made since.
 </p>

 <p>